hajiparvaneh/HangfireDotNetToGo/README.md

    ```
 This will start both the web application and the PostgreSQL database in Docker containers.
 Hangfire jobs will be managed using the PostgreSQL database within the Docker container.

+## Hangfire Dashboard

+The Hangfire dashboard is accessible at [http://localhost:8000/hangfire](http://localhost:8000/hangfire) after you've started the HangfireDotNetToGo application.

+You can use this dashboard to monitor and manage scheduled jobs and background tasks.

+## Swagger API Documentation

+The project includes Swagger for API documentation.
+You can access the Swagger documentation at [http://localhost:8000/swagger/index.html](http://localhost:8000/swagger/index.html) after starting the HangfireDotNetToGo application.

+Swagger provides a user-friendly interface for exploring and testing your API endpoints.

 ## Contributing
 Feel free to contribute to this project by creating pull requests or reporting issues.

 ## License

 This project is open source and free to use.
 You are welcome to use, modify, and distribute it without any licensing restrictions.
-Enjoy! ??
+Enjoy! :)